conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 ==============

-To use the newer CentOS 7 ``sysroot`` with ``glibc`` ``2.17`` on ``linux-64``, put the following in your build section
+To use the newer CentOS 7 ``sysroot`` with ``glibc`` ``2.17`` on ``linux-64``, put the following in your build section.

 .. code-block:: yaml